-Thursday Night Football was great for the Tennessee Titans.
+December 6, 2018, was a great night for the Tennessee Titans.
 It was also somehow great for Alabama Crimson Tide fans, too.
 The only people it was terrible for were the Jacksonville Jaguars, and The Action Network’s Darren Rovell.

 Let’s start with the great.
-Prior to Thursday, only former Dallas Cowboys great Tony Dorsett had taken a handoff 99 yards for a touchdown.
+Prior to that Thursday Night Football, only former Dallas Cowboys great Tony Dorsett had taken a handoff 99 yards for a touchdown.
+That was the longest touchdown run in NFL history.
 That was until Titans running back Derrick Henry took one to the crib midway through the second quarter of a 30-9 victory at Nissan Stadium in Nashville, Tennessee.

 The run was epic in every way.